SunnyUI-cyberhead/Shopper-Spectrum/README.md

 ### Code Style
 - Follow PEP 8 guidelines
-- Use Black for code formatting
+- Use meaningful variable names
 - Add docstrings for all functions
 - Include type hints where appropriate